-- Repeated breaches of the school rules - Any form of bullying - Undesirable physical behaviour, including interfering with clothes - Physical abuse of another child or adult, e.g. biting, kicking, punching, etc. - Verbal abuse of another child or adult, e.g. taunting, swearing, insolence, refusal to answer, etc. - Deliberate breaking or stealing of property - Racial abuse, use of racist language or any form of racism (See Appendix 1) - Bullying - Endangering the safety of themselves or others - Absconding - Multiple attempts to abscond within a short space of time - Defiant behaviours such as refusing to reflect in the partner class - Vandalism - Theft - Fighting - Smoking - Racist, sexist, homophobic or discriminatory behaviour - Sexual violence, such as rape, assault by penetration, or sexual assault (intentional sexual touching without consent) - Sexual harassment, meaning unwanted conduct of a sexual nature, such as: - Sexual comments - Sexual jokes or taunting - Online sexual harassment such as unwanted sexual comments and messages (including on social media), sharing of nude or semi-nude images and/or videos, or sharing of unwanted explicit content
+- Repeated breaches of the school rules

+- Any form of bullying

+- Undesirable physical behaviour, including interfering with clothes

+- Physical abuse of another child or adult, e.g. biting, kicking, punching, etc.

+- Verbal abuse of another child or adult, e.g. taunting, swearing, insolence, refusal to answer, etc.

+- Deliberate breaking or stealing of property

+- Racial abuse, use of racist language or any form of racism (See Appendix 1)

+- Bullying

+- Endangering the safety of themselves or others

+- Absconding

+- Multiple attempts to abscond within a short space of time

+- Defiant behaviours such as refusing to reflect in the partner class

+- Vandalism

+- Theft

+- Fighting

+- Smoking

+- Discriminatory behaviour

+- Sexual violence

+- Sexual harassment, meaning unwanted conduct of a sexual nature, such as:

+- Sexual comments

+- Sexual jokes or taunting

+- Online sexual harassment such as unwanted sexual comments and messages (including on social media), sharing of nude or semi-nude images and/or videos, or sharing of unwanted explicit content